Khloe Kardashian Leaves Tristan Thompson’s Name Off Of Sweet Kimye Gift

 Khloe Kardashian sent Kim Kardashian and husband Kanye West a sweet anniversary gift this week.
-Khloe obviously wanted to wish her sister well on her fourth wedding anniversary, and decided to send her a huge bouquet of roses to mark the happy occasion.
+Khloe obviously wanted to wish her sister well on her fourth wedding anniversary and decided to send her a huge bouquet of roses to mark the happy occasion.
 However, fans couldn’t help but noticed that Tristan Thompson’s name was not on the card.

 According to a May 25 report by Us Weekly Magazine, Khloe Kardashian sent Kim and Kanye the flowers along with a sweet note.
 “Happy anniversary Kimye.
 Love always wins!!”
 Khloe wrote, signing the card “Love KoKo and True.”